 The first episode of Gentleman Jack begins with a carriage accident that leaves a boy with an amputated leg.
 As this happens near Shibden Hall, home of the Listers (who are a bit odd, we are told), Marian Lister takes charge.
-She makes sure the child gets to a doctor, everyone gets brandy and the other passengers of the carriage – Ann Walker and her aunt – have a means to get home.
-In other words, she’s calm and decisive – which reminds Ann Walker’s aunt of Marian’s older sister Anne, who she seems to live in the shadow of.
-Marian does a lot of eye-rolling.
+She’s calm and decisive in this crisis, but gets no recognition as everyone immediately starts talking about her older sister Anne Lister, who she seems to be living in the shadow of.
+This causes lots of eye-rolling on Marian’s part.

 There’s a nice moment between Anne and her aunt.
 The aunt seems to be supportive of Anne and her foibles, and even though Anne says “nothing” happened in Hastings, the aunt is all like: “You know, other women have pretty daughters, too.”
 (Not in those words.)
 She says some nice things about Ann Walker, “one of the most eligible young women in Halifax”.
 So basically: She’s rich, you should get on that, Anne!
 She’s not quite the full shilling, but she could need someone who looks after her.
 I like this scene and the connection these two have.